Principal Investigator

 Yu Liu

 I obtained my bachelor’s degree in bioengineering from Jilin University in China.
-I joined Dr. Nangia’s Research group in the Fall of 2023 as a first-year M.S. student in Biomedical Engineering.
-I have a great interest in molecular biology and biochemistry.
+I joined Dr. Nangia’s Research group in the Fall of 2023 as a M.S. student in Biomedical Engineering and now I continue to pursue my PhD.
+I am developing platform for simulating small antimicrobial molecules.

 Wafiq Ibsan Khondkar